purseclab/M2MON/attacks/README.md

 ## Timer attack
 ### Prerequisite
 1) You need to know a value of the SysTick register (STK_LOAD).
-You can probably find such a register address on dataseet or source code of the RTOS (NuttX).
+You can probably find such a register address on datasheet or source code of the RTOS (NuttX).

 ### How to conduct the attack?
 1) Insert the code snippet in the below to a control loop (e.g., Copter::one_hz_loop() in ArduPilot)